Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Yuri Aizenshpis: biography.
-Childhood and youth
+Childhood and adolescence

 After the end of the war, the family returned to Moscow.
-Until 1961, she lived in a dilapidated wooden hut, and then received a wonderful apartment in a prestigious area of the capital.
-At that time they had a gramophone with a large collection of records and a KVN-49 TV.
+Until 1961, she lived in a dilapidated wooden barracks, and then received a wonderful apartment in a prestigious area of the capital.
+At that time they had a gramophone with a large collection of gramophone records and a KVN-49 TV.

 Education